UMD: A Globally Connected University

 The University of Edinburgh is ranked 6th in the United Kingdom (Times Higher Education World Rankings 2013-2014) and consistently ranks in the top 50 universities in the world.
 Edinburgh has approximately 33,000 students and its famous alumni include Charles Darwin and J K Rowling.

-Edinburgh is the capitol of Scotland and an extremely vibrant city.
+Edinburgh is the capital of Scotland and an extremely vibrant city.
 Edinburgh is home to top art venues, a myriad of cafes and new restaurants, and beautiful cobbled streets in the Old Town.
 The city is known as the world’s festival capital and is a UNESCO World Heritage Site.

 The University of Edinburgh and the University of Maryland are both members in Universitas 21 (U21).
 U21 is the leading global network of research-intensive universities; working together to foster global citizenship and institutional innovation through research inspired teaching and learning, student mobility, connecting our students and staff, and wider advocacy for internationalization.